1200wd/blocksmurfer/INSTALL.rst

 Please note:

 * Remove Blocksmurfer from Bitcoinlib's provider definitions in ./bitcoinlib/providers.json to avoid recursive loops.
+* Preferably use your own Bcoin node, or request for an API key at one of the providers to avoid provider errors.
 * In the Bitcoinlib config file (./bitcoinlib/config.ini) you can change the loglevel, log location, timeout for requests and other settings
+* If you use your own Bcoin node or have an API key, you might want to increase the max_transaction setting in config.ini to 100 or more.
+* If you get errors when trying to retrieve blocks or see negative numbers in confirmations, this probably means the blockchain is not fully synced yet.
+This can take several days for a Bcoin or Bitcoind node.

 Database